 You own the cow, we do all the work to bring you fresh creamy, and delicious raw milk straight from your herd to your home.
 We’ve found that this is a good way to help us all share in the responsibility of our food.

-Here’s how it works: Owner members buy a $40 share in the herd of cows and then pay a seasonal subscription to receive milk, cream, butter, cheese and/or yogurt on a weekly basis at one of our drop-sites in Eugene, Corvallis, or Portland.
+Here’s how it works: Owner members buy a $40 share in the herd of cows and then pay a seasonal subscription to receive the milk, cream, butter, cheese and/or yogurt from your cow on a weekly basis at one of our drop-sites in Eugene, Corvallis, or Portland.
 This seasonal payment covers the cost of grazing, caring for and milking your cow.

 Spring: March – May